-The next set of islands are a small step up the ladder in the terms that they only have summer residents in holiday homes and a summer ferry.
+With the first set of islands Cruit, Arranmore and Tory being permanently inhabited and with very easy public access.
+The second set of islands are a small step up the ladder in the terms more difficulty to access.
+These islands only have summer residents in holiday homes and a summer-only ferry.
 Gola and Owey Islands have an incredible amount of quality rock climbing on their granite sea cliffs.
-Both Islands have been climbed on since the 90's with Owey over the last few summers getting a rebirth with a pile of very hard new routes being climbed on it's higher and steeper seaward faces.
+Both Islands have been climbed on since the 90's with Owey over the last few summers getting a rebirth with a lot of hard new routes being climbed at up to E7 on it's higher and steeper seaward faces.
+Owey currently holds huge potential for new routes of all grades.

-Roan Inish is a full 5 kilometre paddle from Port Noo but once you arrive at the island it is a very easy sandy beach landing at the eastern end of the island.
+Roan Inish is a full 5-kilometre paddle from Port Noo, but once you arrive at the island, it has an effortless sandy beach landing at the eastern end of the island.
 It is also a very easy amble from one side of the Island to the other with a small lake and tiny sheep flock to keep you company.

-The daddy of island visits and spectacular days out is a visit the The Stags of Broadhaven off the north west coast of Co Mayo.
-This archipelago of five 50 to 100 mtre high islands sit at the very southern tip of the Donegal Bay.
-I dont think anything can prepare you for a visit here it really is a surreal place to be.
+The daddy of island visits and spectacular days out is a visit The Stags of Broadhaven off the north-west coast of Co Mayo.
+This archipelago of five 50 to 100 metre high islands sit at the very southern tip of the Donegal Bay.
+I don't think anything can prepare you for a visit here it really is a quite surreal place to be.

 This island guide is most definitely a work in progress I have yet to visit all the Islands, so any islands not listed means the photos I took were awful or I've yet to make a visit. :-)